Reduce energy usage and costs up to 40%.

 Apartment building energy audit

 A strata, or apartment building electricity audit refers to an audit that looks at common area energy usage and costs.
-This includes common area lighting (houselights), car parks, ventilation systems, centralised air conditioning systems (e.g. cooling towers, chillers) and other equipment.
-The energy audit does not look at the usage of individual apartments, retail or commercial lots.
+This includes all central services: common area lighting (houselights), car parks, ventilation systems, centralised air conditioning systems (e.g. cooling towers, chillers), pools and other equipment.

 How much does an electricity audit cost?